Applied causality to infer protein dynamics and kinetics: Results

-A summary of our method of mapping from sequence space to a coupled dynamics-kinetics space provided by the solution to the ML-parameterized Langevin Equation for Protein Dynamics (LE4PD) equation is given in Figure \ref{fig:overview}a.
-Specifically, we take six unique sequences encoding the HIV-1 protease monomer (whose structure is given in Figure \ref{fig:overview}b),including both wild type and mutants, and pass it through a generative ML architecture, which outputs a conformational ensemble.
-This conformational ensemble is used to parameterize the potential of mean force in the LE4PD equation (details in the Materials and Methods section).
-The solution of the LE4PD, parameterized by the ML-generated conformational ensemble for each protease sequence, yields a set of autocorrelation functions (kinetics) for each residue as well as a predicted root-mean-square fluctuations (RMSF) (dynamics).
-Depending on the hyperparameterization of the generative ML method, e.g. MSA depth to AF2, the predicted kinetics and timescales of each generative ML ensemble can be predicted using the LE4PD technique, as illustrated for the autocorrelation functions of three residues in HIV-1 protease in Figure \ref{fig:overview}c and the average decorrelation time $\tau_{\text{avg}}$ for each residue in the protein, shown in Figure \ref{fig:overview}d.
+An overview of our method of mapping from sequence space to a coupled dynamics-kinetics space provided by the solution to the ML-parameterized Langevin Equation for Protein Dynamics (LE4PD) equation is given in Figure \ref{fig:overview}a.
+Specifically, we apply this method on a set of six unique sequences encoding the HIV-1 protease monomer (structure shown in Figure \ref{fig:overview}b).
+The solution of the LE4PD gives autocorrelation functions (kinetics) for each residue and predicted root-mean-square fluctuations (RMSF) (dynamics).
+Depending on the hyperparameterization of the generative ML method, e.g. MSA depth to AF2, the kinetics of each generative ML ensemble is predicted using the LE4PD, as illustrated for three HIV-1 proteases residues (Figure \ref{fig:overview}c).
+We estimate the average decorrelation time $\tau_{\text{avg}}$ by integrating the predicted autocorrelation functions (ACFs) for each residue in the protein (Figure \ref{fig:overview}d).